dabeaz/curio/README.rst

 Curio is experimental software that currently only works on POSIX systems (OS X, Linux, etc.).
 It is a work in progress and it may change at any time.
-Use at your own peril.
+Although curio can be installed via pip, the version uploaded on PyPI is only updated occasionally.
+You'll probably get better results using the version cloned from github.
+Of course, your mileage might vary.

 News
 ----